antijob/neuro-parser/docs/en/administration.md

 ## Sending messages to the bot

-Here is the translation into English in `.md` format:

-## Mass messaging functionality

 The project has a feature for administrators to send messages to multiple channels through the Django admin panel.

 ### How to use